rust-bpf/rust-bcc/README.md

 version.
 In some ways the Rust code is more legible because it's much more natural to work with C data structure in Rust than it is in Python.

-* [examples/strlen.rs](https://github.com/jvns/rust-bcc/blob/master/examples/strlen.rs) uses a BPF hashmap to count frequences of every string that `strlen` is run on.
+* [examples/strlen.rs](https://github.com/jvns/rust-bcc/blob/master/examples/strlen.rs) uses a BPF hashmap to count frequencies of every string that `strlen` is run on.
 Port of [strlen_count.py](https://github.com/iovisor/bcc/blob/master/examples/tracing/strlen_count.py) to Rust.
 * [examples/opensnoop.rs](https://github.com/jvns/rust-bcc/blob/master/examples/opensnoop.rs) uses perf events to track every time a file is opened on the system.
 Port of [opensnoop.py](https://github.com/iovisor/bcc/blob/master/examples/tracing/opensnoop.py) to Rust.